 Field installation modification: valance-cut toekick trim

-Do you have an idea on personalizing your space?
+Do you have an idea for designing to your personal style?
 Ask your designer for suggestions and make your kitchen uniquely yours.
 Share your thoughts with our readers.